-You’ve been taking CBD for inflammation and you’re pleased with the results, but now you’re worried that it might affect a job-related drug test.
+You’ve been taking CBD and you’re pleased with the results, but now you’re worried that it might affect a job-related drug test.
 Could it cause you to test positive?
-It’s a legitimate concern but the answer isn’t a simple yes or no. In short, CBD (Cannabidiol) shouldn’t show up on a drug test, but here’s how it can happen: Many CBD products contain trace levels of THC, the psychoactive ingredient in marijuana that gets users “high.”
+It’s a legitimate concern but the answer isn’t a simple yes or no. Most companies don’t regulate CBD use.
+You should check with your HR department to be sure, but in short, CBD (cannabidiol) shouldn’t show up on a drug test.
+On occasion, it can happen, and here’s how: Many CBD products contain trace levels of THC, the psychoactive ingredient in marijuana that gets users “high.”

 If enough THC is present, a drug test will show “positive.”
 So what’s a CBD user to do?

 Before we get too far into the hows and whys, you need to understand a little bit more about CBD and where it comes from.

 CBD is derived from the hemp plant, a relative of the marijuana plant.
 The two plants look the same and even smell the same.
 The big difference is their levels of THC, or tetrahydrocannabinol, the ingredient that causes marijuana users to get high.

 Marijuana contains anywhere from five to 20 percent THC while hemp usually contains no more than 0.3 percent THC.
 In fact, federal law currently defines industrial hemp as cannabis plants containing less than 0.3 percent THC by dry weight.

 As a result, consumers who use CBD products from hemp shouldn’t have trouble on a drug test because the THC levels are supposed to be so low.
 Unfortunately, that’s not always what happens.